 Amerigo Vespucci was born on March 9, 1454 in Florence.
 He was the third son of a local notary, Ser Nastagio Vespucci.
 Amerigo got the name after his grandfather.
-He received education from his Fra Giorgio Antonio Vespucci, who was his uncle and Dominican.
+He received education from his uncle Fra Giorgio Antonio Vespucci which was a Dominican.
 His older brother decided on a university career and was sent to the University of Pisa.
 In the meantime, Amerigo preferred to become a trader.
 He was employed at the Medici home as a clerk.
 The future traveler has earned the sympathy of new boss – Lorenzo di Pierfrancesco de ‘Medici, who took over the office after Lorenzo de’ Medici, who died in 1492.
 In March 1492, Medici sent 38-year-old Vespucci and Donato Niccolini as secret controllers to one of the Medici house branches in Spanish Cadiz.

 Such actions were motivated by the alleged frauds directing that branch.
 Three years later, the intrigues of Cardinal Juan Rodríguez de Fonseca led the Kingdom of Castile-León to take away the monopoly of Christopher Columbus to trade with the newly discovered areas and began offering it to other navigators.
 It happened that during this period, Amerigo Vespucci was the executor of the recently deceased Giannotto Berardi in Seville.
 Vespucci completed Berardi’s contract with the Castile kingdom to provide 12 ships for India.
 When they were delivered, Vespucci became a supply contractor for Indian expeditions and secured beef supplies for two Columbus expeditions.